Jitu0110/BankTransactionApplication/README.md

 ## Overview
 This project is a Java Spring Boot application that provides a RESTful API for real-time balance calculation through event-sourcing.
 It accepts two types of transactions: loads (credit) and authorizations (debit).
 The application uses MongoDB as the persistent store for user and transaction data.

-The project uses concepts of Event Sourcing.
-More on this here : https://martinfowler.com/eaaDev/EventSourcing.html
+<b> The project uses concepts of Event Sourcing.
+More on this here : https://martinfowler.com/eaaDev/EventSourcing.html </b>

 ## Schema
 The application follows the OpenAPI 3.0 schema defined in the included service.yml file.